MCP Server

 How to Add the SEO Spider as an MCP Server to Claude Desktop

-There are two ways to add the SEO Spider as an MCP Server to Claude desktop, depending on whether you wish to use STDIO or Streamable mode.
+There are two ways to add the SEO Spider as an MCP Server to Claude desktop, depending on whether you wish to use STDIO, or Streamable mode.

 STDIO Mode Setup